 What is your inspiration?

-I learn by way of curiosity—to explore things that may not have immediate purpose, but I find intriguing.
+I learn by way of curiosity—to explore many things that may not have an immediate purpose, but I find intriguing.
 I devote a portion of time each day to studying beauty so I might have an ever-deepening appreciation of what speaks to me.
 This informs the creative work I do.